10 New Car Features You Can Live Without

 These controls are getting harder to avoid as manufacturers are copying popular user interfaces such as the iPad and tablet.

 10) Ventilated/Cooled Seats – Don’t get cooled ventilated seats mixed up with heated seats.
 Heated seats are a GREAT option for most drivers in the cold.
 However, ventilated seats are a little different, and many people never get used to the refreshed feeling you might expect.

 The effectiveness of vented seats varies greatly depending on the manufacturer and style of sitting area.
 My advice is to go on a nice long test drive and test out the feature before spending your hard-earned cash.

 Insider Car Buying Tip

-First, determine what the dealer actually paid for the car and then figure a 3-5% fair profit offer from the dealer’s actual cost to present the dealer.
+First, determine what the dealer paid for the car and then figure a 3-5% fair profit offer from the dealer’s actual cost to present to the dealer.

-When negotiating a new car’s price, it’s important to know the dealer invoice price and what other people are paying for the same vehicle in your local area.
-Otherwise, you won’t know what’s a good price to pay for the vehicle.
-I highly recommend using an online referral service such as Ryde Shopper and Motor Trend, their quotes will automatically include any discounts or cash-back incentives currently available.
+When negotiating a new car’s price, it’s essential to know the dealer invoice price and what other people are paying for the vehicle in your local area.
+Otherwise, you won’t know what’s a reasonable price to pay for the car.
+I highly recommend using an online referral service such as Ryde Shopper and Motor Trend.
+Their quotes will automatically include any discounts or cash-back incentives currently available.

 In addition, the above sites will tell you which dealerships in your local area are currently the most flexible with their new car pricing.
 These sites provide valuable information for anyone considering buying or leasing a new car or truck.